MEET THE 2022/2023 OXFORD BIG READ GLOBAL WINNERS

-This year, student champions participating in Oxford Big Read selected books of their choice from lists of qualifying OUP readers.
-The students’ reading selections reflect both classic and contemporary themes.
-Winning submissions demonstrated thoughtful design, well-crafted essays, and critical thinking.
+This year, students participating in the Oxford Big Read were invited to select books of their choice from a list of OUP readers.
+The students’ readi ng selections covered a diverse range of both classic and contemporary themes.
+Winning submissions were distinguished by thoughtful design, well-crafted essays, and strong critical analysis.

-Participating branches of Oxford University Press including Hong Kong, India, Turkey and Pakistan, received thousands of submissions through participating schools and institutions.
-The winners became semi-finalists in the regional Oxford Big Read Global Campaign.
-Below, you will meet the winners of our fourth annual regional campaign!
+Offices of Oxford University Press across various regions, including Chile, Colombia, Costa Rica, Argentina, Peru, Mexico, India, and Pakistan, received thousands of submissions from participating schools.
+These winners advanced to become semi-finalists in the regional Oxford Big Read Global campaign.
+We are proud to introduce the winners of our sixth edition of the campaign.

 CATEGORIES FOR PARTICIPATION